richo/afl-ruby/README.md

 AFL checks if you're an instrumented binary by seeing if you have the AFL environment variable anywhere in your binary.
 We're using a bog stock ruby interpreter, so we can't do that.
 Apply `afl-fuzz.c.patch` before building AFL to remove this check.
 Assuming you have cloned `afl` and `afl-ruby` in the same directory (i.e. in `~/MYCODE/afl` and `~/MYCODE/afl-ruby`) you can do this by:

+More or less any version of AFL should work (it's been a long time since afl-ruby used any new functionality in AFL) but at time of writing 2.52b was current at http://lcamtuf.coredump.cx/afl/releases/afl-latest.tgz or the mirror on [github][github-afl] should always work.

     cd ../afl
     git checkout -b apply-ruby-patch
     git apply ../afl-ruby/afl-fuzz.c.patch